Super salary sacrifice

-How salary sacrifice into superannuation works
+How super salary sacrifice works

 Salary sacrifice is the process of redirecting a percentage of your salary or wage into something else.
 You can set up a salary sacrifice agreement with your employer to help pay off a car, your mortgage payments or to top up your super.

 You can elect how much of your pre-taxed income you want to send to your super account instead, although limits do apply (we’ve outlined these limits below).
-If you want to salary sacrifice into your super this is something you can arrange directly with your employer instead of with your super fund.

-Salary sacrificing into your super has many benefits
+Super salary sacrificing has many benefits

 - Pre-tax super contributions.
 Salary sacrificing is classed as a concessional contribution, meaning it’s part of your pre-tax income.
 This money will instead be taxed at the reduced super tax rate of 15%, rather than your marginal tax rate which could be as high as 45%.